liamhardy742/cse15l-lab-reports/Week 2 Lab Report.md

     assertArrayEquals(output1, ArrayExamples.reversed(input1));
   }
 ```
-This input does not induce failure:
+This input (an empty array) does not induce failure:
 ```
 @Test
   public void testReversedEmpty() {